lucialarraona/dtu_mlops23_project/reports/README.md

 >
 > Answer:

 We used around 100$ in credits summing up the costs for the different members.
-VM instances with GPUs turned out to be the most expensive resource while remote storage in the buckets was very cheap.
+Virtual Machine instances with attached GPUs turned out to be the most expensive resource while for example, remote storage in the buckets was very cheap.

 ## Overall discussion of project